-Traffic Forums are working group sessions that include local jurisdictions and OCTA.
+Traffic Forums are working group sessions for local jurisdictions.
 Traffic forums provide a venue for local jurisdictions to discuss general traffic and transportation issues, traffic circulation between participating jurisdictions, the coordination of specific projects, and the overall RTSSP.
 Each jurisdiction must participate in Traffic Forums on an annual basis to ensure eligibility.